 The last necessary expense is then only gasoline.
 The journey from the airport to Vík and back with trips to nearby waterfalls should be around 700 km.
 The price of gasoline in Iceland is between 240 ISK/ liter.
 Then it just depends on which car you choose and what weather will reach you during your trip.

-As you can see, even 3 days of traveling in Iceland can be enough to get to know at least a few beautiful places and enjoy the local nature.
-It is certainly not the ideal time to explore this lovely volcanic island, but not everybody have some much free time to spend 14 days in Iceland .
+As you can see in this self-drive itinerary, even 3 days of traveling in Iceland can be enough to get to know at least a few beautiful places and enjoy the local nature.
+It is certainly not the ideal time to explore this lovely volcanic island, but not everybody have so much free time to spend 14 days in Iceland .